 Here’s a fact: there are actually over a hundred types of arthritis!

-However, forms of arthritis like osteoarthritis and rheumatoid arthritis are more common in patients than other types.
+However, forms of arthritis like osteoarthritis and rheumatoid arthritis are more common in patients than in other types.
 In this article, we’ll take a look at the five most common types of arthritis, their causes and ways to treat them.